maroofi/maroofi.github.io/posts/sockets_in_linux.md

 addr6.sin6_addr   = in6addr_any;    // the IPv6 wildcard, "::"
 ```

-but if you want to do the both, one solution (the cleanest) is to `fork()` the process and the new process run the other stack.
+But if you want to do the both, one solution (the cleanest) is to `fork()` the process and the new process run the other stack.
 I like this one because it's clean. for example, the parent runs
 on IPv4 and the child runs on IPv6 or you can run two versions of the code to handle things completely separately.

 another approach is to use **IPv4-mapped IPv6 address**.
 In this approach: